Learning to flock in open space by avoiding collisions and staying together: Results

-Finally, in Appendix A we characterize the structure of cohesive flocks, showing that our flocks behave as a rather structureless nonequilibrium liquid, with a finite neighbours exchange rate \cite{Ginelli2016-N} and a pair distribution function qualitatively matching experimental observations in starling flocks \cite{SpatBal}.
+We characterized the structure of cohesive flocks, showing that our flocks behave as a rather structureless nonequilibrium liquid, with a finite neighbours exchange rate \cite{mora2016local} and a pair distribution function qualitatively matching experimental observations in starling flocks \cite{ballerini2008empirical}.

+The relative positions of birds in a flock are not fixed, and they are known to exchange neighbours similarly to what happens in an ordinary liquid.
+Such an exchange can be quantified by the mixing rate \cite{cavagna2014dynamical}

+with the adjacency matrix $W_{ij}(t) = 1$ if agents $i$ and $j$ are topological neighbours at time $t$ and 0 otherwise.
+A non-zero mixing rate implies neighbour exchange and an irreversible, nonequilibrium dynamics \cite{ginelli2016physics}.
+Indeed, it can be shown that the entropy production rate of Vicsek-like models is proportional to such a mixing rate \cite{ferretti2022signatures}.
+The mixing rates measured in our trained flocks are small but finite, $\mu \approx 5 \cdot 10^{-2}$ for the typical parameters considered in this work.
+Particles do flow, but their neighbour rearrangement occurs on a much slower timescale than local alignment, consistently with the state of local quasi-equilibrium observed in starling flocks \cite{mora2016local}.

+The structure of a group can be further investigated by the {\it radial pair distribution function} $g(r)$ which measures the typical probability of finding a particle at distance $r$ from a reference particle.
+In liquid theory \cite{hansen2013theory} it is typically used to quantitatively characterize the degree of spatial order(gas/liquid/solid) in aggregates of particles.

+To compute it, one has to count the number of particles in an annulus of radius $r$ and thickness $\Delta r$ centered on a reference particle and normalize by the annulus area.
+The result is further averaged over the $n_c(r)$ different reference particles,

+where $r_{ij}$ is the distance between particles $i$ and $j$ and $\delta_{\Delta r}$ a Dirac delta discretized over a binning $\Delta r$.
+In an infinite system one could simply take $n_c(r) = N$, but in a finite system one should be careful to avoid distortions due to the group borders.
+In order to do so, for any given $r$ one should only consider reference particles whose distance from the border is larger than $r$ \cite{cavagna2008starflag}.
+Here we define the border particles via an $\alpha$-shape algorithm \cite{edelsbrunner2003shape} with a scale parameter equal to 3 times the mean neighbour distance $d_{nn} = \langle d_i \rangle$.

+A typical pair distribution function for a trained flock of $N=400$ agents is reported in Fig.~\ref{gofr}a.
+It presents a single peak at $r \approx 0.5$ and no further structure, in qualitative agreement with experimental observation in starling flocks \cite{cavagna2008new, camperi2012spatially} whose $g(r)$ also lacks the oscillating behavior of typical liquids.
+The only peak we observe is a consequence of a well defined peak in the mean neighbour distance distribution (see Fig.~\ref{gofr}b) and is due to the effective repulsion discussed in Sec. \ref{SecQ} and a further repulsive effect due to noisy fluctuations in the orientation \cite{preparation}.